MLLM-Tool/MLLM-Tool/README.md

   Also refer to the running config file [[./code/config/openllama_peft.yaml]](./code/config/openllama_peft.yaml) and deepspeed config file [[./code/dsconfig/openllama_peft_stage_1.yaml]](./code/dsconfig/openllama_peft_stage_1.yaml) for detailed configurations.

+Note: We extract the embedding of all the video data and store [here](https://drive.google.com/drive/folders/1Hn9uQTouH2DN4nZDY_upVA0-mjrWihh4?usp=drive_link), in case there may exists some problems when getting the video embeddings.

 <span id='Run Tool_LMM System'/>